openmind-consortium/Analysis-rcs-data/README.md

 ## Data parsing overview

 To facilitate most standard analyses of time-series data, we would optimally like the data formatted in a matrix with samples in rows, data features in columns, and a timestamp assigned to each row.
 The difference in time between the rows is either 1/Fs or 1/Fs\*x, where x is any whole number multiple.
 (In the latter case, the user could fill the missing rows with NaNs, if desired).
 There are many challenges in transforming RC+S data into such a matrix.
 Here, we provide an overview of the overall approach.
-More detailed information on specific steps can be found **HERE** and **HERE** and **HERE** [lints to other sections of readme]
+More detailed information on specific steps can be found below.

 ![DataFlow](documentationFigures/RCS_DataFlow_Overview.png)